 The Clerk’s Tale is one of the most important stories among Chaucer’s Canterbury Tales.
 The Clerk speaks to us as the representative from the academy, specifically he is an academic from ‘Oxenford’ (Oxford).
 He represents the philosopher’s voice in Chaucer.
 We have already heard the numerous charges brought against intellectuals by various tradesmen (like the Miller, the Reeve, the Friar, and the Summoner).
 The “Clerk’s Tale” is the defense of philosophy from the voice of a clerk (notably this defense does not come from Chaucer, the poet).

-The clerk tells an old Italian folk tale, reminiscent of the Book of Job (in fact Job is referenced at line 932).
+The clerk tells an old Italian folktale, reminiscent of the Book of Job (in fact Job is referenced at line 932).
 The tale reveals the innermost desire of an intellectual: it shows an artful longing for power, control, and Machiavellian deception.
 However, this deception is for the sake of something good – namely, commitment in marriage.
 The tale uses the ongoing consideration of marriage as a testing ground for obedience and commitment, and it concludes by praising the steadfastness of Griselda amidst her husband’s cruel and unforgettable tests.

 (A wood engraving of Chaucer’s Clerk from 1492)